tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/detect-java-libraries/detect-java-libraries.md

 ## Introduction

-Advanced usage tracking allows you monitor the usage of **Java libraries** in your fleet.
+Advanced usage tracking allows you view the list of **Java libraries** associated with the deployed Java Applications in the selected fleet.
 This lab walks you through the steps to detect **Java libraries** in your fleet.

 Estimated Time: 30 minutes